More popular than ever, the working cocker is a breed with a lot of plus points. Tempted?

 The film director and fieldsports enthusiast Guy Ritchie has a working cocker.
 The Beckhams have a working cocker.
 The Duke and Duchess of Cambridge helped to raise the profile of working cockers when they obtained their dog Lupo from the Duchess’s mother a few years ago.

-Everybody wants one.
+They’re useful retrievers.
 They also have a lot of charm.
-It is hard not to like a working cocker.
-Which is why it will be on your lap in a nanosecond.
+Which is why one will be on your lap in a nanosecond.
 People like to cuddle them.
 And they like to be cuddled.
-Who doesn’t?

-Size is probably central to the popularity of the working cocker spaniel is almost certainly its size.
+Another reason for the popularity of the working cocker spaniel is almost certainly its size.
 People live in small houses these days.
 Labradors are big dogs.
 A Labrador with a bed, a bowl and a basket takes up a deal of room.
 Yes, it looks good in a country house kitchen with a six-oven AGA and all the trimmings but it takes over most of the flat in town and needs its own car to transport it to the country.
 A working cocker, however, can curl itself into a washing-up bowl and be happy in the footwell of a two-seater when driving out of town.
 And it doesn’t eat much either, so your food bills will be lower than those of a Labrador owner.

 Here's how to overcome a small dog's retrieving problems!

 Both springer and cocker spaniels are capable of doing a useful day’s work out in the field.
 Both are biddable.…

 To sum up – a working cocker is small, pretty, affectionate, hard-working, trainable and good value.
 What’s stopping you?